Sapucaí River (Minas Gerais)

 The Sapucaí River (Rio Sapucaí) is a river of the states of São Paulo and Minas Gerais in southeastern Brazil.
 It is a tributary of the Rio Grande.

 Course

 The headwaters of the river are protected by the 39800 ha Sapucaí Mirim Environmental Protection Area, created in 1998.

 The 180373 ha Fernão Dias Environmental Protection Area, created in 1997, also protects some of the headwaters.

-In its upper reaches in São Paulo state the Sapucaí River flows through the 8341 ha Campos do Jordão State Park, created in 1941.
+In its upper reaches in São Paulo state, the Sapucaí River flows through the 8341 ha Campos do Jordão State Park, created in 1941.

-To the north of the park, for a short section the river forms the border between São Paulo and Minas Gerais, before flowing north into Minas Gerais.
+To the north of the park, for a short section, the Sapucaí forms the border between São Paulo and Minas Gerais, before flowing north into Minas Gerais.

 It flows through the town of Itajubá, then continues north and is joined from the left by the Sapucaí-Mirim River to the east of Pouso Alegre.